 As with any precautionary action, it's best to start from a position of knowledge.
 Especially before investing in a whole-house system, find out what's in your water, what you want to remove, and how best to do it for your particular situation.
 Smartly implemented, a filtering system can be an effective and cost-efficient water-safety measure.

-For more information on filtered water, water safety and related topics, look over the links on the next page.
+For more information on filtered water, water safety and related topics, look over the links below.